 - A web search?

-Using unscaled, uncompressed images on your website has a large affect on your page load.
+Using improperly sized, inefficiently encoded images on your website has a high impact on your page load.
 Here’s what happens:

 1) The browser requests and downloads the image – it’s 2400 x 1350 and 2.5MB!

-2) Based on the design of your site, the HTML/CSS scales down the image to fit your thumbnail area of 300 x 169.
+2) Based on the design of your site, the HTML/CSS resizes the image to fit your thumbnail area of 300 x 169.

-3) The browser renders the scaled image on your page.
+3) The browser renders the resized image on your page.

 By using unoptimized images, you forced your user to download more data than they needed to.
 Here’s why: